pegcar/clear_sale_clear_id/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/pegcar/clear_sale_clear_id.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.